Can you survive as a photographer in the digital age?21 July 2013

 I do not even have to really say, but you need to know how to take good pictures, you need to be technically savvy to be able to adapt to changing circumstances (lighting, exposure etc).
 Try to create a unique style, one which people can start identifying a certain type of image to you.
 For example, depth of field (I personally like shallow depths), perspective – create a unique perspective.

 Learn at least how to do some basic photo retouching work.
 You will not believe how grateful a client will be if you have at least removed the dust from the images (the curse of the Digital DSLR).
+Here is a link to download a PDF highlighting various types of photo editing.
+I suggest at least checking out the basic retouch example.
+That is really quick and easy to learn.
 I had a photoshoot for Total 911 once (yes I am not only a photo retoucher).
 They specifically asked for Raw photos (unedited), but I actually sent retouched and toned photos instead.
 I did have the originals on standby to send, but got a reply back from the client, that they loved the photos and were going with them.

 I know it is difficult to survive as a photographer in the digital age, but if you really love photography, keep trying, keep pushing yourself and most importantly, when you get the chance, give the client something to remember you by.

 Featured image by Joshi Daniel, a very talented photographer.